tox-dev/tox/docs/tutorial/getting-started.rst

 This generates ``test-3.13`` and ``test-3.14``, each inheriting deps and commands from the template.
 The template itself inherits from ``env_run_base``, so global defaults still apply.

-Ranges save spelling out every version, and nesting one under a name lets the rest of the section refer back to whichever value the environment picked:
+Ranges save spelling out every version, and nesting one under a name lets the rest of the section refer to the value in the environment name:

 .. code-block:: toml